 This post was originally published in 2012.
 It has since been updated to focus on the most widely supported rooting method instead of a collection of one-click apps.

-What is Root, Anyway?
+What Is Root, Anyway?

 Android is based on Linux.
 On Linux and other UNIX-like operating systems, the root user is equivalent to the Administrator user on Windows.
-The root user has access to the entire operating system and can do anything.
+The root user has access to the entire operating system, and can do anything.
 By default, you don’t have root access to your own Android device, and certain apps won’t function without root access.
 Like other modern mobile operating systems, Android confines apps to restrictive security sandboxes for security purposes.

 The root user account always exists in Android; there’s just no built-in way to access it.
 “Rooting” is the act of gaining access to this root user account.
 This is often compared to jailbreaking an iPhone or iPad, but rooting and jailbreaking are fairly different.

 Technical aspects aside, root access allows you to do a lot of useful things.
 With root, you can remove bloatware that came on your phone, run a firewall, enable tethering even if your carrier is blocking it, manually back up your system, and use a variety of other tweaks that require low-level system access.